 The primary excavation site and the Mondite base are connected with an acid pool.
 Dr. Eschers team lost many personnel to the acid beast attempting to reach the site.
 The area became off limits as the beast seems impervious to all small arms fire, and alternate routes were explored.

 The CybeRaptor can best be described as a failed experiment.
-With nearly the same augments as AP-127, its infused with fast repairing nano-tech and alien genes.
+With nearly the same augments as AP-127, it's infused with fast repairing nano-tech and alien genes.
 It's regenerative properties are so great it cannot be killed.
-Dr. Mastaba permantly retired it into stasis until it could be controlled.
+Dr. Mastaba permanently retired it into stasis until it could be controlled.

-Perhaps the most mysterious item in the game, the player will find themselves obtaining it quite early.
-Ironically one of the very first log books acquired explains its purpose, however a careful interpretation of this could lead someone to believe it may have use later.
-When Doctor Mastaba experiments on his subjects, he imprints a subliminal urge to play a flute as well as his choice of the melody.
-His victims are never aware of this and believe they choose this themselves.
-If a subject plays the flute it's reaffirmation that mental controls he has put in place are working properly.
+The purpose of the flute is simply to demonstrate part of the story: when Doctor Mastaba experiments on his subjects, he subliminally implants the ability to play the flute, as well as making them subconsciously choose to play a specific melody of Mastaba's choosing.
+His victims are never aware of this and believe they chose this song themselves.
+If a subject plays the flute, it is reaffirmation that the mental controls Mastaba has put in place are working properly.
 It is the final stage of mental conditioning.